Subscribe to the newsletter and stay connected with our community

 All About Birds Your online guide to birds and birdwatching

-- Avian Influenza Outbreak: Should You Take Down Your Bird Feeders?by Hugh Powell on January 31, 2025 at 2:05 pm
+- Avian Influenza Outbreak: Should You Take Down Your Bird Feeders?by Hugh Powell on July 10, 2025 at 1:05 pm

 Originally published April 2022.
-Updated through January 2025 to reflect further developments in the outbreak.
+Updated through July 2025 to reflect further developments in the outbreak.
 Many people are concerned about the outbreak of avian influenza, or bird flu, that began… Read more »

 noch viele andere fans !